wp-e-commerce/WP-e-Commerce/readme.txt

 * New: Add hook "wpsc_product_form_fields_end" and rename "wpsc_product_form_fields" to "wpsc_product_form_fields_begin" to offer more flexibility when adding new fields to the product form.
 * New: Add hooks "wpsc_add_to_cart_button_form_begin" and "wpsc_add_to_cart_button_form_end" when outputting [add_to_cart] shortcode. wpsc_add_to_cart_button() is also refactored to get rid of ugly repetitive "$output .= ".
 * New: Additional hooks for adding extra FORM fields to the add to cart form.
+* New: Additional filter hooks for product price and transaction result messages.
 * New: Allow hierarchical product category URL.
 * New: Hooks 'wpsc_product_form_fields_begin' and 'wpsc_product_form_fields_end' for list and grid views.
 * New: Option to set claimed stock clearance interval (Store Settings -> General).